-Hall lockers will be assigned to students at the beginning of the year for storing required school supplies.
-Gym area lockers are available upon student or family request.
-Students may only use their assigned locker and they must keep their combination confidential.
+Hall lockers will be assigned to students at the beginning of the year for storing coats.
+Students may only use their assigned locker and must keep their combination confidential.
 While a locker may seem private and safe, students are encouraged to keep personal items, electronics, valuables, or money at home.
 If students bring personal items on campus, they should be locked in their lockers during the day.
 Mickle and Lincoln Public Schools are not liable for lost or stolen items.
 The padlock and locker are the property of the school district.
-A locker may be opened for inspection at any time there is any question of improper use or questions about the contents of a locker.
+A locker may be opened for inspection at any time there is any question of improper use or questions about the locker contents.
 The outsides of locker doors are not to be decorated.
 Inside locker decorations are permitted as long as those do not cause permanent marks/damage.
 Students may be liable for fines from damages to lockers or vandalism.